codex-team/editor.js/README.md

 - `Improvements` — All Projects code now on TypeScript
 - `Improvements` — NPM package size decreased from 1300kb to 422kb
 - `Improvements` — Bundle size decreased from 438kb to 252kb
-- `Improvements` — `Inline Toolbar`: when you add a Link to the selected fragment, Editor will highlight this fragment event when Caret will be placed into the URL-input.
+- `Improvements` — `Inline Toolbar`: when you add a Link to the selected fragment, Editor will highlight this fragment even when Caret will be placed into the URL-input.
-- `Improvements` — Block Settings won't be showed near empty Blocks of `initialType`.
+- `Improvements` — Block Settings won't be shown near empty Blocks of `initialType` by default.
 You should click on them instead.
-- `Improvements` — `onChange`-callback now will fired event on children attributes changing.
+- `Improvements` — `onChange`-callback now will be fired even with children attributes changing.
 - `Improvements` — HTMLJantior package was updated due to found vulnerability
 - `Improvements` — Logging improved: now all Editor's logs will be preceded by beautiful label with current Editor version.
 - `Improvements` — Internal `isEmpty` checking was improved for Blocks with many children nodes (200 and more)